secretstartups/handbook/sites/handbook/source/handbook/marketing/plan-fy22/index.html.md

 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSLZchvg6aGk2KtSaXSuxrm0jJrmcZ1cq8fwqpB5sNkB1aigDhi4KnGSEaCVJOt60p0XH3POricmtq5/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false"></iframe>
 </figure>

-The GTM Motions each include a [Core Team](), comprised of funcational DRIs for subject-matter specific teams within marketing.
+The GTM Motions each include a [Core Team](), comprised of functional DRIs for subject-matter specific teams within marketing.
 If your specific group is not listed as a Core Team, don't worry!
 Each team and each individual in Marketing plays an integral role in making the FY22 Marketing Plan a reality and a success.
-Pease see more information in [GTM Motion Core Teams]() and [Beyond the GTM Motion Core Teams]() below.
+Please see more information in [GTM Motion Core Teams]() and [Beyond the GTM Motion Core Teams]() below.

 All marketing team members should plan to focus ~70% of their time and plan around these GTM motions, allowing for ~30% of their time to be spent testing new messaging that's not a GTM motion.